 - Body scans are often a way to begin a mindfulness meditation, stabilizing meditation, or other forms of meditation.
 They are a way to come to the present moment and a sense of inner peace through connecting the mind to the body.

 - Walking meditation is a meditation practice where one cultivates mindfulness meditation while walking, trying to remain in the present moment and attend to one’s senses and body sensations as you move through the world.

 - Sleep meditation is meditation to help you go to sleep.
 A guided sleep meditation can simply use a body scan or breathing exercises to help you relax and go to sleep.
 Other kinds of sleep meditation help you process the day by reviewing and rejoicing in all the good you and others did today, and forgiving yourself and others for any harms we might have done.
 These techniques can help avoid the overthinking and negative energy that can keep us awake and restless through the night.

-- Meditation music can be popular and relaxing.
-But, in general, it’s best as you become more acquainted with meditation to meditate in quiet without any music or external sounds.
+Meditation can sometimes be combined with beautiful relaxing music.
+But, in general, as you become more acquainted with meditation, you meditate in quiet without any music or external sounds.

 How to meditate

 In general, meditation involves calming both the body and mind, quieting the senses, and going inward to get in touch with who I am beneath the stress and anxiety and thoughts and worries and plans and stimulation of daily life.
 Meditation sessions can be as short as you like, but generally involve several elements and stages: